In 1758 a small sickly baby boy was born, son of the Rector of Burnham Thorpe in Norfolk.

-No one could have envisaged that this child would, in his lifetime, become one of England’s greatest heroes, and that his name, Horatio Nelson would be known and revered by the English people down the centuries.
+No one could have envisaged that this child would, in his lifetime, become one of England’s greatest heroes.

-Nelson was a small man, 5ft 4in tall, of slight build, and never had a robust constitution.
-He was frequently very ill with recurrent bouts of malaria and dysentery, relics of his time in tropical countries, Madras, Calcutta and Ceylon.
+Nelson was a small man, just 5ft 4in tall, of slight build and with a weak constitution.
+He was frequently very ill with recurrent bouts of malaria and dysentery, relics of his time in the tropics, Madras, Calcutta and Ceylon.

-In spite of his frail health, in 1784 he was given the command of the Boreas, and was on duty in the West Indies where he met and married Frances Nisbet, a widow.
+In spite of his frail health, in 1784 he was given the command of the Boreas and was on duty in the West Indies when he met and married Frances Nisbet, a widow.

-From 1793 until his death at the Battle of Trafalgar in 1805 he was involved in battle after battle. and he did not escape serious injury during these years.
-He lost the sight of his right eye at the Battle of Calvi in Corsica, and his right arm at Santa Cruz in Tenerife.
+From 1793 until his death at the Battle of Trafalgar in 1805 he was involved in battle after battle.
+He suffered serious injury during these years, losing the sight in his right eye at the Battle of Calvi in Corsica and his right arm at Santa Cruz in Tenerife.

-Nelson was a brilliant tactician, and was always able to surprise his enemies by audacious tactics.
-At the Battle of the Nile in 1798 his daring and courage completely overwhelmed the French when he sailed his ships between the shore and the French Fleet.
+Nelson was a brilliant tactician and was often able to surprise his enemies by audacious tactics.
+At the Battle of the Nile in 1798 his daring and courage completely outwitted the French when he sailed his ships between the shore and the French Fleet.
 The French guns that faced the shore were not ready for action, as it was believed that Nelson could not possibly attack from that position!
 Nelson was created Baron Nelson of the Nile by a grateful country after this stunning victory.

 Nelson had great courage and was a brave man as he endured intense pain when his arm was amputated without an anaesthetic.
-The surgeon wrote in his diary "Nelson bore the pain without complaint, but was given opium afterwards”.
-After the operation Nelson suggested that the surgeon heated his knives first as the cold knives were more painful!
+The surgeon wrote in his diary, “Nelson bore the pain without complaint, but was given opium afterwards”.
+After the operation Nelson suggested that the surgeon should heat his knives first, as the cold knives were more painful!

-War broke out again with France in 1803, and Nelson was for many months on watch in the Mediterranean.
-On October 20th 1805 the French and Spanish fleets put to sea, and off the southern coast of Spain the Battle of Trafalgar took place.
+War broke out again with France in 180, and Nelson was for many months on watch in the Mediterranean.
+On October 20th 1805, the French and Spanish fleets put to sea and off the southern coast of Spain the Battle of Trafalgar took place.
 This was to be Nelson’s last and most famous victory.

 Nelson’s funeral in London was a tremendous occasion, the streets lined with weeping people.
 The funeral procession was so long that the Scots Greys who led the procession reached the doors of St. Paul’s Cathedral before the mourners at the rear had left the Admiralty.
 He was buried in the crypt of St. Paul’s.